 Why Do People Get A Second Hair Transplant?

 People generally opt for a subsequent hair transplant when the first one was unsuccessful.
-An unsuccessful hair transplant operation is often the fault of an inexperienced hair transplant surgeon.
+An unsuccessful hair operation is often the fault of an inexperienced hair surgeon.
 Sometimes, the fault can also be on the patient’s side: poor aftercare and post-surgery practices can make transplanted hair grow unsatisfactorily in the recipient area, resulting in a failed hair transplant treatment overall.

-- Ageing
+Ageing

 Different people lose hair at different times.
-Some patients who had a transplant early in life may require a hair transplant again later in life due to age-related hair loss.
+Some patients who had a transplant early in life may require another again later in life due to age-related hair loss.
 Some individuals may develop a receding hairline while young, and as they age, they may begin to go bald at the crown of the head.
 A second transplantation helps remedy any new pattern of hair loss that may be caused by ageing.

-- Accidents
+Accidents

 Accidents and burns may leave a scar, preventing hair from growing on a spot where it normally would.
-If a patient wishes to conceal such a scar, it’s best to opt for a hair transplant, even if one had been done previously.
+If a patient wishes to conceal such a scar, it’s best to opt for a hair procedure, even if one had been done previously.

-- Stress/Trauma/Lifestyle
+Stress/Trauma/Lifestyle

 Stress or trauma can cause significant hair loss in people.
 Also, a hair transplant patient’s lifestyle after a successful procedure will determine how long the transplanted hair will remain healthy and grow well.
 Bad habits like smoking and drinking may reverse the results of an operation.

-- Post-Surgery Donor Hair Issues
+Post-Surgery Donor Hair Issues

 If over-extraction of donor hair follicles takes place during surgery, the patient may experience hair thinning in the donor area afterwards.
 If this thinning persists, a second transplant may become necessary for donor hair restoration.